Joel C. Rosenberg: Career

 Following Netanyahu's loss in 1999, Rosenberg decided to retire from politics and begin a new career in writing.
 The Last Jihad was both his first book and the first of a five-part fictional series involving terrorism and how it may relate to Bible prophecy.
 The book was written nine months before the September 11 attacks (a revised edition takes the event into account) and was published in 2002.
-When published, The Last Jihad spent 11 weeks on the New York Times best-seller list, reaching as high as number seven.
+When published, The Last Jihad spent 11 weeks on the New York Times Best Seller list, reaching as high as number seven.
 It also appeared on the USA Today and Publishers Weekly best-seller lists, and hit number four on The Wall Street Journal list.
-The book was followed by The Last Days, which spent four weeks on the New York Times Best Seller List, hit number five on the Denver Post list, and hit number eight on the Dallas Morning News list.
+The book was followed by The Last Days, which spent four weeks on the New York Times Best Seller list, hit number five on the Denver Post list, and hit number eight on the Dallas Morning News list.
 Following the successes of his first two novels, The Ezekiel Option was published in 2005, The Copper Scroll in 2006, and the final book Dead Heat in 2008.

 Rosenberg also wrote a non-fictional account of current events and Bible prophecy in the book Epicenter.
 It was published in September 2006, and an accompanying DVD was produced in the summer of 2007.
 His second non-fiction book Inside the Revolution addresses the different sects of Islam in the Middle East and asserts that a significant number of moderate Muslims are converting to Christianity in the region.
-It was released in 2009 and also made it onto the New York Times best-seller list, reaching as high as #7 as of 27 March 2009.
-His 2011 book The Twelfth Imam also deals with terrorism and Iran gaining nuclear power.
+It was released in 2009 and also made it onto The New York Times Best Seller list, reaching as high as #7 as of 27 March 2009.
+His 2011 book The Twelfth Imam also deals with terrorism and Iran gaining nuclear power, topics also discussed in his book The Tehran Initiative.

+In 2020, Rosenberg established the news websites All Israel News and All Arab News.

 The Joshua Fund

-Rosenberg is the founder and president of The Joshua Fund, a 501(c)(3) not-for-profit charity that seeks to "Bless Israel and her neighbors in the name of Jesus, according to Genesis 12:1-3."
+Rosenberg is the founder and president of The Joshua Fund, a Christian Zionist organisation launched in 2006, a 501(c)(3) not-for-profit charity that seeks to "Bless Israel and her neighbors in the name of Jesus, according to Genesis 12:1-3."
+The Joshua Fund invested more than $50 million in Christian ministries and humanitarian relief projects in various countries, including Israel, Palestinian territories, Lebanon, Syria, Jordan, Iraq and Egypt.